- About us

 Notarial services are offered between 2.00pm - 4.00pm.

-Passport clients are advised that as of 1 January 2011 ONLY a simplified Adult Renewal application (PC7) may be lodged by mail.
+Passport clients are advised that as of 1 January 2014 ALL Passport application forms (both simplified Adult PC7 and PC8) MUST be lodged in person BY APPOINTMENT ONLY.

 Please see Services for Australians.
 Applications are not taken over the counter without prior appointment.